 Please press button 'Monitor Browsers' and open that video in external browser: Firefox (preferable), Internet Explorer, K-Meleon, Cyberfox, Pale Moon, Tor Browser.
 Sometimes it may be required to clear recent history of your browser (e.g. for last hour) by pressing Ctrl-Shift-Del in your browser OR press Ctrl-Shift-P in your browser for private browsing (not using cache).
 Pressing Ctrl-Shift-Del in TubeDigger clears cache of Internet Explorer (only when IExplorer browser selected).

 Reset checkbox 'Detect all resolutions/bitrates of video' in settings.

 For customization use command line argument '-res=...', see bottom of this page.

 Start downloading video in default resolution, then switch resolution in player to required one (1080p,etc), move time slider back to 00:00 and wait until new download becomes detected.
-For 4K+ resolutions use embedded browser Chromium3 (WebM 4K).
-For HD videos use embedded browser Chromium3 or IExplorer (Windows 10).
+For 4K+ resolutions use embedded browser Chromium (WebM 4K).
+For HD videos use embedded browser Chromium.